 Merida Industry Co., Ltd.'s score of 43 is higher than 62% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Merida Industry Co., Ltd., headquartered in Taiwan (TW), reported significant carbon emissions, primarily from Scope 3 sources.
-The total emissions amounted to approximately 13,741,302 kg CO2e, with capital goods contributing about 13,341,387 kg CO2e and purchased goods and services accounting for about 409,136 kg CO2e.
-In 2023, the company recorded similar emissions, totalling around 13,155,736 kg CO2e, with capital goods at approximately 12,827,401 kg CO2e and purchased goods and services at about 755,335 kg CO2e.
-Merida's emissions data for 2022 revealed a total of about 9,978,478.5 kg CO2e, distributed across Scope 1 (approximately 1,499,101.6 kg CO2e), Scope 2 (approximately 6,586,185.6 kg CO2e), and Scope 3 (approximately 1,893,191.3 kg CO2e).
+The total emissions amounted to approximately 13,741,287 kg CO2e from capital goods and about 409,136 kg CO2e from purchased goods and services.
+In 2023, the company recorded similar emissions, with approximately 12,827,401 kg CO2e from capital goods and about 755,335 kg CO2e from purchased goods and services.
+For the year 2022, Merida disclosed a total of 9,978,478.5 kg CO2e, which included 1,499,101.6 kg CO2e from Scope 1, 6,586,185.6 kg CO2e from Scope 2, and 1,893,191.3 kg CO2e from Scope 3 emissions.
 The company has set ambitious reduction targets aligned with Taiwan's Nationally Determined Contributions (NDC).
-By 2030, Merida aims for a 25% reduction in Scope 1 and Scope 2 emissions, equating to about 2,500 tonnes CO2e each.
-Furthermore, the company has committed to achieving a 100% reduction in these emissions by 2050, targeting a total reduction of approximately 10,000 tonnes CO2e.
-Merida's climate commitments reflect a proactive approach to sustainability, focusing on significant long-term reductions in greenhouse gas emissions.
-The company is currently on track to meet its near-term targets, demonstrating a commitment to environmental responsibility and compliance with national climate goals.
+By 2030, Merida aims for a 25% reduction in emissions, equating to approximately 2,500 tonnes CO2e for both Scope 1 and Scope 2.
+Furthermore, the company has committed to achieving a 100% reduction, or about 10,000 tonnes CO2e, by 2050 for both scopes.
+Merida's emissions data is not cascaded from any parent organization, indicating that the figures are independently reported.
+The company is actively working towards its climate commitments, focusing on reducing its carbon footprint in line with national targets.

 Access structured emissions data, company-specific emission factors, and source documents